 The previous product

 I sat down with the founder to find out what happened with the previous development.
-While I’m not a lawyer, It was very clear that the requirements while agreed to in a contract had changed from their end (see the earlier diagram) and therefore it was a forever development – so the founder was breaching the contract.
-However the contract agreed to a LAMP product being developed yet what was being built was wordpress with custom plugins on top.
-Bit of a grey area, but I left it to the founder and never heard about the lawsuit again.
+While I’m not a lawyer, it was very clear that the requirements while agreed to in a contract had changed from the founder’s end (see the earlier diagram) and therefore it was a forever development – so to me the founder was probably breaching the contract.
+However the contract agreed to the product being developed with a specific technical set but from what was mentioned it didn’t sound like it was in the traditional sense – and this was a very grey area.
+I left it to the founder and never heard about the lawsuit again.

 Scoping the new product

-It was impossible to pin down what the founder required, so I sat down and sketched it over around an hour – this became the basis of what was to be built with a note to the founder that it may only be 90% what he needs, however that will make it the multi-tenant scalable commercial SaaS that he wants.
+It was impossible to pin down what the founder required (which explained the previous troubles), so I sat down with him for around an hour, asked a few questions, and sketched it – this became the basis of what was to be built with a note to the founder that it may only be 90% what he needs, however that will make it the multi-tenant scalable commercial SaaS that he wants.
 It’s what I have advised founders many times – they get more of a product if they have a little bit of give.
 And we have to somehow hide the haphazard style of management after all.
 This is what it will be:

 Also a few things happened at this time – the original admin staff had all left with minimal replacements.
 And I had shown the founder a dashboard example (material UI) to see if that overall themed appearance would work for the product, the founder had an adverse reaction to how much was on screen.
 So that meant I had to design this very simple with minimal information on screen at each time – not overwhelming.